Eventjet GraphQL API documentation

 quantity: $quantity, # The number of tickets the user wants to buy

 cartId: $cartId # The ID of the cart.
-You will need this to fetch the cart details.
+Pass null to create a new cart.

 ) {